Mercer Island, WA Demographics

 A map of Mercer Island's Population by Race

-Of the 639 places in Washington, Mercer Island is the 48th most populous.
+Mercer Island is ranked the 52nd most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mercer Island was ranked the 48th most populous place in the 2020 Census.

 Mercer Island's White Population